EdimarioJr/trivia-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Is a simple trivia app that is build with Nextjs, SCSS, Jest and Redux.
-Each trivia has 10 questions, and the results are shown in the end of the trivia.
+It's a simple trivia app built with Next.js, SCSS, Jest, and Redux.
+Each trivia has 10 questions, and the results are shown at the end of the trivia

 ![Home of trivia app](image.png)